 We no longer live in a world where our everyday survival depends on adrenaline responses.
 Annoyingly though, this doesn’t mean we are stress-free.

 When we are faced with challenges, our physical and psychological stress responses still kick in – and this can become exhausting and unhealthy if it carries on long-term.
+If you are struggling to sleep, read our six steps to the best sleep of your life.

-Understanding it helps to combat it
+Understanding stress helps to combat it

 This exercise is designed to help you to deal with stress objectively.
 If we can recognise what is stressing us and how to deal with it, we can override our stress response and prevent it from getting more serious.